michaelehmke/michaelehmke.github.io/_posts/2019-08-27-privilege-escalation-through-javascript-debugger.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/js_dbg_privesc/large/e_url_large.png" alt="e variable set to /api/user/login url" class="left-align shadow" style="width:calc(356px * .66667)">

 On line 4596, it looks like it's getting and setting the HTTP headers for the call to that endpoint.
-Earlier, we had modified the HTTP header `SM_USER` in the request to this endpoint to elicit data for the user `admin`.
+Earlier, we had modified the HTTP header `SM_USER` in the request to this endpoint to elicit data for the admin user.
 This returned interesting data but its implications were limited.
 If we do this again, but make the client piece of the app in the browser make that request itself, rather than sending an out-of-band request through Burp, it may render the UI differently if there is anything that relies on that data.

 To do this, we'll use the debugger to modify the value of the `SM_USER` header right after it gets set.
 Stepping into the getHeaders() function shows where this happens, so another breakpoint is placed here: